syncopika/piano_roll_browser/README.md

 Additionally, I also created some classes that I feel help streamline my process.
 First is the Instrument object, which stores some information about an instrument (name, wave type), and most importantly its notes, which is just an array.
 Next is the Notes object, which holds an ElementNode object, the duration of the note, in milliseconds, and the frequency of the note.
 The ElementNode object holds the DOM element data of a particular note, such as the id, and custom attributes like length (eighth or sixteenth) and volume.
 This is necessary because I want to be able to draw back notes of an instrument when switching instruments, or loading a project.

+Another very important feature is the use of custom contextmenus (thanks to <a href="http://swisnl.github.io/jQuery-contextMenu/index.html"> this great jQuery contextmenu plugin </a> ).
+When right-clicking either the note blocks on the grid or an instrument in the instruments grid, a contextmenu will allow the editing of an instrument's name, wave/sound type, as well as allow the subdivision of a column to make 16th notes or rejoining of two columns.
+It's not as nice as being allowed to drag a note to an arbitrary length, like in LMMS, but it works out fine.
+Maybe eventually I'll see if I can get it possible to drag a note to a certain length.